-Neil brings a strong commercial background and a deep understanding of technology to the Club.
+Neil brings a strong commercial background and a deep understanding of digital strategy and information technology to the Club.

-He has had over 25 years’ experience in Information Technology working in corporate roles as a founder of his own business and former Chief Executive Officer of Oakton, a leading technology services company which employs over 1,200 people.
-The company was listed on the Australian Stock Exchange in 2000, until it was acquired by Dimension Data in 2014.
+He has had over 25 years’ experience in Information Technology working in corporate roles and as a founder of his own business (Charter Wilson) which was acquired by ASX listed company Oakton, a leading technology services company which employed over 1,300 people.
+He was Managing Director and Chief Executive Officer of Oakton for nine years until it was acquired by Dimension Data in 2014.

 Neil has had racehorse ownership and breeding interests for more than 20 years.